knative/func/e2e/README.md

 ## Overview

-Tests themselves are separated into five categories:  Core, Metadata, Repository, Remote, and Matrix.
+Tests themselves are separated into five categories:  Core, Metadata, Remote, and Matrix.

 Core tests include checking the basic CRUDL operations; Create, Read, Update, Delete and List.
 Creation is implemented as `func init`, running the function locally with `func run`, and running the cluster with `func deploy`.
 Reading is implemented as `func describe`.
 Updating, which ensures that an updated function replaces the old, is implemented as `func deploy`.
 Finally, `func list` implements a standard listing operation.
+Tests also confirm the core features function when referring to a remote repository, using templates (repositories) and other core variants.

 Metadata tests ensure that manipulation of a Function's metadata is correctly carried to the final Function.
 Metadata includes environment variables, labels, volumes, secrets and event subscriptions.

-Repository tests confirm features which involve working with git repositories.
-This includes operations such as building locally from source code located in a remote repository, building a specific revision, etc.

 Remote tests confirm features related to building and deploying remotely via in-cluster builds, etc.